-11. Naps.
-Again, even if you’re not a napper, this is a luxury you at the very least consider, because, again, YOU CAN.
+10. Naps.
+Again, even if you’re not a napper, this is a luxury you at the very least consider.
+Because.
+YOU.
+CAN.

-12. Speaking of actually tasting meals, you eat breakfast at the time you would normally have lunch.
-At our school, we run a few different schedules, and, for one of those schedules, our sixth graders eat lunch at 10:30 a.m.––10:30 a.m.!
-On summer vacation, breakfast typically happens around that time.
+11. Speaking of actually tasting meals, you eat breakfast at the time you would normally have lunch.
+At our school, we run a few different schedules and, for one of those schedules, our sixth graders eat lunch at 10:30 am!
+On summer vacation, that's breakfast time.
+Not lunch time.

-13. Yep, that’s right, I’m already three over my top 10 list, but, hey, it’s summer...no more academic anything!
-You have adopted a new wardrobe of pants involving spandex and t-shirts with inappropriate alcohol advertising...anything that does not follow school dress code.
+12. Yep, that’s right, I’m already over my top 10 list but hey, it’s summer!
+No more academic anything!
+You have adopted a new wardrobe of pants involving spandex and t-shirts with inappropriate-for-school but cute alcohol related sayings.
 As long as it would pass for pajamas, it’s fair game.